novogenautonomy/novogenautonomy.github.io/batteries.md

 ## Better options

 ### Lithium-ion batteries
 - are commonly used in EV today.
-There is a large variety of chemical compositions and properties of lithium ion batteries on the market depending on the manufacturer of the battery (Chian et al. 2019).
-Generally this battery type has a long life span of 400-1200 cycles and greater energy density than the other types with 100-265 Wh/kg.
-They also hold a quite consistent voltage over their discharging cycle (fig. 10).
-Lithium ion batteries are highly reactive and thus require suitable packaging and precise control of the recharging process (Petrovich and Chesky, 2019).
-These batteries have a high cost but are attractive in the market because of their high energy density
+- There is a large variety of chemical compositions and properties of lithium ion batteries on the market depending on the manufacturer of the battery (Chian et al. 2019).
+- Generally has a long life span of 400-1200 cycles and greater energy density than the other types with 100-265 Wh/kg.
+- hold a quite consistent voltage over their discharging cycle (fig. 10).
+- are highly reactive and thus require suitable packaging and precise control of the recharging process (Petrovich and Chesky, 2019).
+- high cost but also high energy density.

 ### Lead-acid batteries
 - consist of sulfuric acid and water mixture acting as the electrolyte and an anode and cathode covered in lead.
-Common types of lead-acid batteries include flooded batteries, AGM (absorbent glass fiber) and gel batteries.
+- Common types of lead-acid
+batteries include flooded batteries, AGM (absorbent glass fiber) and gel batteries.
 In flooded lead batteries the electrolyte is its (high-density) liquid form which creates a risk for leakage.
 In AGM batteries glass fiber is soaked in the electrolyte eliminating